noobping/keycord/docs/getting-started.md

 - `passkey: {"type":"passkey",...}` contains one compact standard CXF passkey JSON object
 - other `key: value` lines become searchable fields
-- lines without a colon are preserved as raw text but are not structured search fields

-The `passkey:` name is always reserved, including in builds without passkey support and when its value is malformed.
-This prevents private material from becoming an ordinary searchable or exportable field.
-The line includes private key material.
-It is encrypted at rest because `pass` encrypts the complete entry as a `.gpg` file, just like its password line and other fields.
+- lines without a colon are preserved as raw text but are not structured search fields `pass` encrypts the complete entry as a `.gpg` file, just like its password line and other fields.
 Treat the raw or otherwise decrypted entry as secret.